bmunyiri/bmunyiri/README.md

 ### My names are Bernard N Munyiri

             💻
-- 🎆 I’m currently working on ...WordPress Site
+- 🎆 I’m currently ...
+Looking for front end employment opportunities
-- 📚 I’m currently learning ...MERN
+- 📚 I’m currently learning ...
+MERN
 - 🔗 I’m looking to collaborate on ...A React Project
 - 🙏 I’m looking for help with ...
 Data Structures and Algorithms 😭
 - 😊 Ask me about ...Anything
 - 👴 Pronouns: ...Him/He
-- 😎 Fun fact: ...always learning/Life is Good
+- 😎 Fun fact: ...always learning / Life is Good
 - :computer: &nbsp;Connect with me on **[LinkedIn](www.linkedin.com/in/bernard-njiru-munyiri)**

            ☕